-23 states threaten action against Dem-backed voting rights bill: 'Unnecessary but also unconstitutional'
+Dem-backed voting rights bill faces legal threat from 23 states: 'Unnecessary but also unconstitutional'

 Dem-backed bill nearly certain to fail due to lack of GOP support, Senate filibuster